stiles/pyfr24/docs/contributing.md

 # Contributing

-Thank you for your interest in contributing to Pyfr24!
-This document provides guidelines and instructions for contributing to the project.
+Thank you for your interest in contributing to Pyfr24.
+This document provides guidelines for contributing to the project.

 ## Development setup